CMSgov/ab2d-website/_pages/claims-data-details.md

 ## URI vs URL

 All URLs below are highlighted in blue.
-Else they are a URI (uniform resource identifier).
+Otherwise, they are a URI (uniform resource identifier).
 See [URI vs URL](https://danielmiessler.com/study/difference-between-uri-url/) for more information.

-## Claim group
+## Claim Group
-The claim group is always 1 of a list of IDs found in the identifier field.
+The Claim Group is always 1 of a list of IDs found in the identifier field.
 The Claim Group ID remains the same between all versions of a claim.
 It can be used to group together a “family” of claims.

-Basic Facts:

 - Format: a positive number
 - Location: found in the list of identifiers (eob.identifier[])